3. A Tour of RAD-Comet Hardware

 Barrel Jack (Left):

-The device can be powered using a DC supply between 6-40V volts with a minimum power of 10 Watts.
+The device can be powered using a DC supply between 5.5-40V volts with a minimum power of 10 Watts.
 Using a power supply that does not meet these requirements may cause the device to malfunction or be permanently damaged.

 USB Type C (Center):

 This serves as a connection to a host computer for configuration, firmware updates, and PHY register access.
 The RAD-Comet can also be powered through this connection, provided the host port meets USB 3 power.
-(RAD-Comet2 cannot be powered using the USB connection)

 ETH 01 (Right)